×

 — CDT Pierce Ederle ’25, West Point Parachute Team member

 According to Rudo, the 2nd Aviation Detachment has three major opportunities to influence cadets.
-The most obvious one is the work the unit does with the West Point Parachute Team.
-“We closely interact with the 40 cadets on the jump team all semester,” says Rudo, “and, if the weather cooperates and the team is active, we may see these cadets seven days a week—four to five days being the average.”
+The most obvious is the unit’s work with the West Point Parachute Team.
+“We closely interact with the 40 cadets on the jump team all semester,” says Rudo, “and if the weather cooperates and the team is active, we may see these cadets seven days a week—four to five days being average.”
 The unit is also present at West Point for Branch Night and Post Night, especially interacting with those cadets branching Aviation or going to Aviation units.
 Finally, the warrant officers of the 2nd Aviation Detachment love to interact with cadets during home football games.

 “Before each jump, as my teammates board the helicopter, the pilots set down their flight equipment in order to fist bump each jumper,” says Cadet Pierce Ederle ’25, a member of the West Point Parachute Team.
 “It’s one of those traditions that highlights the bond our team shares with the 2nd Aviation Detachment and the appreciation we hold for these highly skilled aviators who take time out of their day to teach us valuable skills of in-extremis leadership and camaraderie.”